ratulb/solana_program_and_rust_client/README-installation-notes.md

 You can install Rust using the 'rustup' tool.
 Rustup will install the latest version of Rust, Cargo, and the other binaries used in Solana.

+> **Note**: If this the first time that rust is being installed on linux - you might need to install build-essential.
+To install build-essential, run - `sudo apt install build-essential -y`

 Follow the instructions at [Installing Rust](https://www.rust-lang.org/tools/install).